mandle420/DCS_Standalone_on_linux/README.md

 There are [two install scripts for standalone](https://lutris.net/games/dcs-world/) on Lutris
 ![Lutris Install Scripts](images/DCS.openbeta.png)
-I used the latter labeled Standalone Open Beta version, but they both should work as DCS no longer has an "OpenBeta" and I believe that the install scripts may be borked. this will download, the DCS updater and you should install the game.
+I used the latter labeled Standalone Open Beta version, but they both should work as DCS no longer has an "OpenBeta" Using non-OB installer requires d3dcompiler_47.dll be added to the prefix.
+Currently DCS has no OB branch, so installing with OB will just install the stable branch. this will download, the DCS updater and you should install the game.

 ### Getting it working with Lutris
 This step should be by the lutris installer, but check just in case.